-CONSENT AND INFORMATION STATEMENT
+INFORMATION STATEMENT

-1,728,260 Shares of Common Stock, Par Value \$.01 Per Share
+1,302,234 Shares of Common Stock, Par Value \$.01 Per Share

-This Prospectus, Consent and Information Statement (the "Prospectus/Information Statement") relates to the proposed merger of each of Arrowhead Mills, Inc., a Texas corporation ("AMI"), and Garden of Eatin', Inc., a California corporation ("GOE" and together with AMI, the "Companies"), with and into Hain Acquisition Corp., a Delaware Corporation ("Hain Subsidiary") and a wholly owned subsidiary of The Hain Food Group, Inc., a Delaware corporation ("Hain"), formed solely for the purpose of consummating the transactions contemplated by the Agreement and Plan of Merger, dated as of April 24, 1998, by and between Hain and AMI (the "AMI Merger Agreement") and the Agreement and Plan of Merger, dated as of April 24, 1998, by and between Hain and GOE, as amended, (the "GOE Merger Agreement" and, together with the AMI Merger Agreement, the "Merger Agreements").
-In the mergers contemplated by the Merger Agreements (collectively, the "Merger"), each outstanding share of common stock of AMI, par value \$.01 per share ("AMI Common Stock"), and each outstanding share of common stock of GOE, no par value ("the GOE Common Stock"), will be converted into the right to receive a combination of cash and shares of common stock of Hain, par value \$.01 per share ("Hain Common Stock"), as allocated by Hain, subject to certain limitations, on the third day prior to the day of the closing of the Merger (the "Closing Date").
+This Prospectus and Information Statement (the "Prospectus/Information Statement") relates to the proposed merger of each of Arrowhead Mills, Inc., a Texas corporation ("AMI"), and Garden of Eatin', Inc., a California corporation ("GOE" and together with AMI, the "Companies"), with and into Hain Acquisition Corp., a Delaware Corporation ("Hain Subsidiary") and a wholly owned subsidiary of The Hain Food Group, Inc., a Delaware corporation ("Hain"), formed solely for the purpose of consummating the transactions contemplated by the Agreement and Plan of Merger, dated as of April 24, 1998, by and between Hain and AMI, as amended (the "AMI Merger Agreement") and the Agreement and Plan of Merger, dated as of April 24, 1998, by and between Hain and AMI, as amended (the "AMI Merger Agreement") and the Agreement, the "Merger Agreement" and, together with the AMI Merger Agreement, the "Merger Agreements").
+In the mergers contemplated by the Merger Agreements (collectively, the "Merger"), each outstanding share of common stock of AMI, par value \$.01 per share ("AMI Common Stock"), and each outstanding share of common stock of Hain, par value \$.01 per share ("Hain Common Stock"), as allocated by Hain, subject to certain limitations, on the third day prior to the day of the closing of the Merger (the "Closing Date").
 In addition, cash will be paid in lieu of any fractional share of Hain Common Stock.